 (St. Louis, Missouri.)
 May 27th, 1896

 The St. Louis tornado was a historic tornado that occurred on Wednesday, May 27, 1896.
 It was a part of a major tornado outbreak across the Central United States which continued across to the Eastern side on the 28th.
 Out of all the Tornado outbreaks that day, this was the most notable one of all.
 It caused over $10,000,000 in damage ($4.35 billion today).
 It also killed 255 people died, and injured more than a 1000.

 Mississippi makes it into this list again with a third tornado that went tearing through the town of Tupelo on April 5th 1936 and continued into the next day.
 By the time it was done wrecking havoc across the land, it had claimed the lives of some 216 people.
 The total death toll of all the tornadoes on that day combined went above 400 with injuries reaching the figure of 3500.
 One notable survivor however, of this killer was a one year old named Elvis Presley who was born in Tupelo.

 (Gainesville, Georgia.)
 April 6th, 1936

 The second deadliest in the series of Tornadoes that touched down on April 5-6th, this funnel of air landed in Hall County southwest of Gainesville and began its destruction while moving northeast.
 A second funnel was also spotted west of the city as it moved east.
-At 8:27 the funnel paths met in downtown Gainesville and heading towards the Catholic Church on Spring Street, yet miraculously missing the worship place.
-By the time it ended, it had claimed 200+ lives with 1,600 injuries and 2,000 homeless.
+At 8:27 the funnel paths met in downtown Gainesville and started heading towards the Catholic Church on Spring Street.
+It however miraculously missed the worship place.
+Though, by the time it ended, it had already claimed 200+ lives with 1,600 injuries and 2,000 homeless.